Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.

 Some vaccines are given routinely—for example, the tetanus toxoid is given to adults, preferably every 10 years.
 Some vaccines are routinely given to children (see figure Routine Vaccinations for Infants, Children, and Adolescents Routine Vaccinations for Infants, Children, and Adolescents ).

 Other vaccines are usually given mainly to specific groups of people.
 For example, the yellow fever vaccine Yellow Fever Yellow fever is a mosquito-borne viral disease that occurs mainly in the tropics.
 Yellow fever occurs only in the tropical areas of Central Africa, southern Panama, and South America.
 Some people... read more is given only to people traveling to certain parts of Africa and South America.
 Still other vaccines are given after possible exposure to a specific disease.
 For example, the rabies vaccine Prevention Rabies is a viral infection of the brain that is transmitted by animals and that causes inflammation of the brain and spinal cord.
-Once the virus reaches the spinal cord and brain, rabies is... read more may be given to a person who has been bitten by a dog.
+Once the virus reaches the spinal cord and brain, rabies is... read more may be given to a person who has been bitten by a dog or other animal if the animal may be infected with rabies.

 Vaccination Restrictions and Precautions